Building information modeling in green building

 Building information modeling (BIM) in green buildings aims at enabling sustainable designs and in turn allows architects and engineers to integrate and analyze building performance.
 It quantifies the environmental impacts of systems and materials to support the decisions needed to produce sustainable buildings, using information about sustainable materials that are stored in the database and interoperability between design and analysis tools.
 Such data can be useful for building life cycle assessments.

 Services

-BIM services, including conceptual modeling and topographic modeling, offer an approach to green building with successive and immediate availability of internally coherent and trustworthy project information.
+BIM services, including conceptual modeling and topographic modeling, offer an approach to green building.

 Conceptual energy analysis

 Conceptual energy analysis allows designers and BIM service providers to transfer conceptual modeling into analytical energy models through exporting mass to gbXML.
 Possible information that can be transferred includes climate data, graphical energy analysis results, and design contrast options.

 Solar and shadow analysis

 Software tools can aid designers and BIM service providers in envisaging or quantifying solar and shadow effects.

 Sustainability analysis

 BIM tools and workflow have two phases: inherent BIM features and BIM-based analysis tools.

 Inherent BIM features include functions such as 3D Model, visualization clash, and detection, which help integrated project delivery and design optimization.

 BIM-based analysis tools are used to analyze energy, solar, thermal, etc. The benefits of those tools are to enable better communication and cooperation, as well as higher accuracy and efficiency.

 The following tabulation compares BIM-based software used for green analyses.